GregSharpe1/learning-aws/doc/EC2.md

 * Classic Load Balancer - if your application (behind the LB) stops responding, the ELB will respond with a timeout error (504).
 Could be an issue with either the web server layer or the database layer.
 * X-Forwarded-For Header - because there is a load balancer infront of the ec2 instance the instance has no idea where the original IP address is.
 With X-Forwarded-For header the source public IP address is passed through to the EC2 instance.
 ELB allows the EC2 instance to grab the public IP[

+### Gathering EC2 metadata

+* From inside of the EC2 instance, curl http://169.254.169.254/latest/meta-data/
+* All metadata for that specific instance is within that endpoint

+### Placement Groups

+* Clustered placement group - group of instances within a SINGLE availability zone, placement groups are recommended for applications that need low network latency, high network throughput, or both.
+Only certain instances can be launched into a clustered Placement group.
+Defaulted to Cluster placement group within the exam.
+* Spread placement group - For ensuring that instances are spread across different hardware within different availability zones.

+#### Exam tips for placement groups

+* A *clustered* placement group, cannot span multiple availability zones.
+* A spread placement group can span across multiple regions/availability zones.
+* The name you specify for a placement group must be unique within your AWS account
+* Only certain types of instances can be launched in a placement group
+* It is advised that the instances used within these groups are homogenous, meaning that they should be the same size and type.
+* You can't merge placement groups.
+* You can't merge an existing ec2 instance into a placement group, you have to create an AMI from the running image.

+### EFS Lab

+* What is EFS?
+Amazon Elastic File storage is a file storage service for AWS EC2 instances.
+EFS is an easy to use and provides a simple interface that allows you to create and configure file systems.
+EFS storage capacity is elastic, growing and shrinking automatically as you add and remove files, so your applications have storage when they need it.
+* Supports the NFS version 4 protocol
+* Charged $0.30 per gb used of storage (no pre-provisioning required)
+* Can scale up to the petabytes
+* Can support thousands of concurrent NFS connections
+* Data is stored within multiple AZ's within a region
+* Read after write consistency (like S3)
+* Block based storage, not Object based storage

 ### Notes/Exam tips

 * Termination protection is turned off by default